t-lichtenstein/attribute-driven-case-notion-discovery/README.md

 ## Requirements

 For the tool to run, a working installation of <mark>Java 8</mark> is required.
 The execution benefits from the presence of multiple CPU cores.
-For development, we recommend using IntelliJ IDEA 2021.1 or newer.
+For development, an installation of Maven is mandatory, and the openXES library has to be included (a JAR file is provided in the resources directory).
+We recommend using IntelliJ IDEA 2021.1 or newer.